 Applicants whose degrees were not completed full-time were only eligible for NTP; for the Quebec-University pathway the definition of full-time study has now been updated with greater flexibility: while 12-15 credits per semester is still generally expected, Bachelor’s degrees with some part-time study but completed within 1 additional year of the expected duration are considered.
 Applicants whose degree does not meet this eligibility requirement may consult the policy on 2nd bachelor’s degrees for use as a basis of admission degree.
 Documented extenuating circumstances affecting the Bachelor’s degree are still considered separately as usual.
 As in the past, in addition to a situation affecting specific courses, this may include circumstances that relevant to eligibility policies such as the length of time to complete the degree, periods of part-time study or breaks in study that are beyond the scope of the revised full-time study policy.
 Extenuating Circumstances Policy

-In past years candidates were restricted to the NTP if their science pre-requisites were completed over 8 years ago, or if they were incomplete; the Quebec University pathway has now removed the expiry date for the science courses, and up to 2 of the 7 Basic sciences can be in progress at the time of application (Fall term) with grades available by Jan.
-15.
+In past years candidates were restricted to the NTP if their science pre-requisites were completed over 8 years ago, or if they were incomplete; the Quebec University pathway has now removed the expiry date for the science courses.
+As of the 2021 application cycle, 3 of the 7 Basic sciences can be in progress at the time of application (Nov.
+1) with grades available by May 30.